hotosm/docs/docs/projects/future-plans.md

   as the login will likely be faciliated within a 'header' component, containing OAuth flows for various providers (OSM, Google, etc).

-## Kubernetes: Cost & Efficiency

-- Every HOT tool should be hosted in a Kubernetes cluster.
-- This means every tool needs to be containerized and follow a [12factor](https://12factor.net) app development approach.
-- Tools should be deployed using a GitOps approach, via ArgoCD.
-  This means the container repositories for each tool are scanned, and when a new version is uploaded, it is automatically deployed.
-- Load is shared amongst tools on cluster nodes, reducing overall costs of running multiple separate servers.
-- Autoscaling capabilities when high load is detected for a tool, automatically spawning new containers as needed.

-## Community²

 ### Building Tools With Community In Mind

 The full [end-to-end](#end-to-end) mapping flow is built with community